-Ethics training.
 All of our partners, staff and contractors undertake regular mandatory training to help them understand our ethical requirements, and we take a zero tolerance approach to non-completion of this training.
 We make it clear that we expect our people to embrace both the spirit and the letter of these requirements.
 Given the importance of ethics to our continued success, we measure and report our people’s perception of how ingrained ethical behaviour and culture is in the business through our ‘youmatter’ people survey.
-And, we report on the number of dismissals for misconduct, too.
+In 2017, 74% of our people agreed or strongly agreed with the statement that “At PwC I feel comfortable discussing or reporting ethical issues and concerns without fear of negative consequences.”
+For transparency, we also report on the number of dismissals for misconduct.
+In 2017, there were 19 such dismissals.

-Independence.
 We have policies, procedures and practices in place to make sure we maintain the necessary personal and firm independence from our audit clients, and which cover non-audit services, fee arrangements and business relationships.
-These form part of the mandatory training provided to all partners and staff, and deviations from policies and procedures, where they breach external rules, are reported to the Executive Board and can result in disciplinary action.
-We also provide information on breaches of external auditor independence regulations that were reported to the regulator in our sustainability scorecard.
+These form part of the mandatory training provided to all partners and staff.
+Deviations from policies and procedures, where they breach external rules, are reported to the Management Board and the regulator and can result in disciplinary action.
+We also provide information on breaches of external independence regulations that were reported to the regulator in our sustainability scorecard.
+In 2017, this figure was 0.44%, as a percentage of full time employees.

-Confidentiality.
-Confidentiality is vital to our reputation.
-Misusing or losing confidential client information or personal data doesn't just expose our clients to risk or us to legal proceedings.
-It can also harm our reputation.
+Confidentiality is vital to our business.
+Misusing or losing confidential client information or personal data could expose our clients to risk or us to legal proceedings.
+It could also harm our reputation.
 All partners and staff receive regular training on their confidentiality obligations.

 We operate an Information Security Management System that complies with the requirements of ISO/IEC 27001:2013 for all client data that comes under our control or ownership by virtue of a contract for services between PricewaterhouseCoopers LLP and a client.